-The number of hours to be worked in a week is contractual but the pattern of hours worked is subject to business needs.
+The number of hours to be worked in a week is contractual but the pattern of hours worked, i.e. when in the day or on which days of the week, is subject to business needs.
 It may be necessary from time to time to vary the pattern of hours worked by staff.
-Due consultation will take place and individual requirements will be taken into account in making any changes.
-However, changes in working patterns can be brought about by giving four weeks' notice of change.
+Due consultation will take place and reasonable notice, taking into account individual circumstances, will be given when making any changes.
+However, changes in working patterns can be brought about by giving four weeks' notice of the change required.